ucsd-ml-arts/Qiyuan_Wu_Audio/README.md

 ## Abstract

-I used a set of instructions to build a markov chain in python and play it using FluidSynth Midi synthetiser.
+I used a set of instructions to build a Markov chain in Python to train it to generate music based on the state correlation (each note is treated as a state).
 The instructions are generated from a MIDI file (.mid) and converted into json format using ToneJS Midi.
 Then, they are fed into a simple markov chain that generates midi phrases out of the ones from the original track, and playes them using pyfluidsynth.

 In this example, Chopin Concerto No1 E Minor Op11 and River Flows In You are used to generate the instructions in the markov chain.
 Both the original and generated track's Midi File from the MIDM database.
 ![river](https://miro.medium.com/max/750/0*xyeeNUWzLO___J8P.jpg)